kisun/book-exam/content/post/Book Chapters/PhysiologyOfReproduction.md

 ---
+date: 2020-01-24
-title: "Physiology of Reproduction (2cp)"
+title: "Physiology of Reproduction (book, 2cp)"
 categories: ["book chapters"]
 tags: ["physiology"]

 ---
+Book: Knobil and Neill's Physiology of Reproduction 4th Edition (2014)

+Selected (see below) chapters from this book.

 ## Chapter Summary
 ### Chapter 21, Follicular development in mouse, sheep and human models (49 pp)